Rick Dunn

-Richard C. E. C. Dunn (born 8 March 1976) is a British rower.
+Richard Carl Edward Christy Dunn (born 8 March 1976) is a British rower.
 He won a gold medal at the 2001 World Rowing Championships in Lucerne with the men's coxless four.
 He represented Great Britain at the 2004 Summer Olympics in the coxless pair, where he came seventh with Toby Garbett.

 Early life and education

 Richard Dunn was born on 8 March 1976 in Cambridge, England.
 He studied land economy at St Edmund's College, Cambridge, rowing for the Cambridge University Boat Club and ultimately stroking the Light Blues in the Boat Race of 2002.

 Career

 University rowing

 Dunn first attracted national notice in October 2001 when student newspaper Varsity reported that he had just returned from Lucerne as a freshly crowned world champion in the men’s coxless four.

 International career

 Dunn debuted for Great Britain at the 1999 World Championships, graduating to the senior coxless four in 2001.
 At the 2001 World Rowing Championships in Lucerne he, Toby Garbett, Steve Williams and Ed Coode won gold in 5 min 48.98 s, ahead of Germany and Slovenia.
 Dunn stayed in the four for the 2002 campaign and retained his seat when the crew took silver at the World Championships in Seville, finishing behind Canada.

 A second consecutive silver followed at the 2003 regatta in Milan.